 The environment at RACC is conducive to relaxed but self-disciplined study where adult conduct is expected.
 The College is vigilant in ensuring that the College is a safe and secure environment for learning.

 RACC seeks to provide and update facilities to ensure a flexible and environmentally friendly learning environment.
-The College has recently been remodelled in order to provide suitable teaching areas for the needs of the changing curriculum.
-The Twickenham site had a major refurbishment in preparation for the new capital development.
-The plan is to refurbish the existing Edwardian building and to build a new courtyard style annexe to replace the existing poor quality smaller buildings.
 The new facilities will allow the College to provide opportunities for learners with low skills and in particular for learners with learning difficulties or with disabilities.

 The College was featured as a green transport user by the Association of Colleges with the use of its SMART cars to visit employers’ premises as part of its drive to reduce private car usage.
-RACC also promotes the use of College bicycles for staff travelling between sites and is currently working on a policy to further reduce travel to work by car.
+RACC also promotes the use of bicycles for staff and is currently working on a policy to further reduce travel to work by car.